sliepie/addon-nginx-proxy-manager/proxy-manager/DOCS.md

 ### Option: `reset_database`

 By setting to `true` provides the option to delete and recreate the database.
-As the data is held within the MariaDB addon, it is not removed on an uninstall.

 **Note**: _Once the database is reset the configuration for the addon will be cleared automatically_